Wairoa: 20th century

-The first bridge across the Wairoa river was built in 1888.
-It was subsequently damaged in the 1931 Hawke's Bay earthquake.
-A replacement bridge was built and this was completed in 1933.
-It was destroyed by Cyclone Bola in 1988.
-The third bridge was completed and officially opened by Queen Elizabeth II in 1990.

-Modern history

 In early March 1988, much of the North Island was severely affected by storm damage from Cyclone Bola.
 In Wairoa, three days of heavy rain in the catchment areas caused severe flooding and damage including the loss of a 60-metre section of town's main bridge, cutting the town in half, and interrupting phone lines and the town's water supply.
 There was severe flood damage to farms, businesses, homes and the showgrounds.
+A new bridge, the third at the location, was completed and officially opened by Queen Elizabeth II in 1990.

 In 1990 Wairoa won the last New Zealand Top Town Final in the original Top Town series and were the reigning champs until the series started again in 2009.
 Due to some confusion with a claim by Greymouth to be the last champions, Wairoa was not eligible for the new top town series and unable to defend their title.

+Gang conflict

 There have long been tensions between the rival Mongrel Mob and Black Power gangs in Wairoa.
 In 1988, Wairoa's main street: Marine Parade was the scene of a fatal shooting of two Black Power associates.
 In 2003, a Mongrel Mob member was killed in February and a sniper shot a Black Power gang member dead in a van following an incident near the Wairoa Courthouse in November.
 In 2010, a Black Power gang member was shot in the face.
 Two Black Power members retaliated later that year and shot a Mongrel Mob member several times at a Wairoa petrol station.
 In 2021, gang related violence flared again with five separate incidents of guns being fired at homes in Wairoa.
 The police launched Operation Atlas to reduce tensions and stop the ongoing violence in Wairoa.
 In 2022, a shotgun blast hit the window of a child's bedroom (though the child was not present in the room) and a person received serious leg injuries.
 This was due to gang-crossfire where two homes were shot at in a drive-by shooting.